DrkBlde/Omni-Inventory-Pro/README.md

 When reporting a bug, please include:
 - What you were doing when the issue occurred
 - Any error messages you saw
+- if you encounter a glitch, specify if the glitch is reproducible or not
 - Your operating system and Python version (if running from source)
-- If you experience any glitch, mention if the glitch is reproducible or not

 When requesting commercial use permission, describe your intended use clearly and wait for a response before proceeding.
->I may not respond at all to any requests or emails
+> I may not respond to emails immediately